yorkshireha/syndication-angular/README.md

 ## Developing

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ### Development server